mariscript/platemate/README.md

 10. Exit the container's CLI

-11. Create a new file in queries/ named "keys.py", and insert a Yelp fusion key from the dev website.
-Additionally, you may use:
-    `Yelp_KEY = 'PNzIq6uOZAQTE_H3PMaWuSM9I8w1FfDbleMeaOSu2Iq8gqmxw93GuZh_chrmYzZ405-VvOQEkH20KRQ0S7dJi4bnbsYFFays4wxG8kDRlOko0eafGJc5gSmWIC_DY3Yx'`

-12. Get ready to find your new favorite restaurant on PlateMate!
+11. Get ready to find your new favorite restaurant on PlateMate!

 ## Test [Should provide location of tests with test author]: